tuananhhedspibk/tuananhhedspibk/README.md

 [![by: Vietnamese](https://raw.githubusercontent.com/webuild-community/badge/master/svg/by.svg)](https://webuild.community/)

-I'm Anh, from 🇻🇳 and be a 👨‍💻, like to build a system by DDD
+I'm Anh, from 🇻🇳 and be a 👨‍💻, like to build a system by DDD.

+Currently have interested in System design 👷 🏗️

 ### Github statistic